whit3st/JS-Quizzer/README.md

 ## Questions

-The quiz questions are stored in a JSON file located in the `data` directory.
+The quiz questions are stored in a JSON file located in the `public` directory and `questions.json` file.
 Each question object in the JSON file includes a question, a list of options, the correct answer, and an explanation of the correct answer.

 ## Contributing